Biochemistry BSc (Hons)

 Teaching is informed by our research, and >80% per cent of course lecturers have a higher education teaching qualification or are Fellows of the Higher Education Academy.
 You can learn more about the staff by visiting our staff profiles.

 The course provides opportunities to test understanding and learning informally through the completion of practice or ‘formative’ assignments.
 Each module has one or more formal or ‘summative’ assessments which are graded and count towards the overall module grade.

 Assessment methods include, practical and laboratory reports, essays, presentations such as oral and poster, practical skills tests and workbooks, in class tests, end of semester examinations, as well as a final year independent studies project.

 The precise assessment requirements for an individual student in an academic year will vary according to the mandatory and optional modules taken, but a typical formal summative assessment pattern for each year of the course is:

-4 practical workbook / reports (summative)
+4 practical workbooks / reports (summative)

-1 group oral presentation
+1 group oral presentations

-1 in class test
+1 in class tests

 2 practical reports (summative)

 6 end of semester examinations (2 hours in duration)